 A considerable number of people fleeing war leave their homes, and they try to find their way into the United States of America or other developed countries.

 The United Nations High Commissioner for Refugees (UNHCR), created to help people displaced following World War II, states that the war in Ukraine has led to the fastest-growing refugee crisis in modern times.

 #2 - There are about 26 million refugees around the world1

-The number of people forcibly displaced around the world has continued to grow at an alarming rate.
-About 79.5 million people are out of their homes because of natural disasters, violence, poverty, and lots more.
+The number of people forcibly displaced worldwide has continued to grow at an alarming rate.
+About 79.5 million people are out of their homes because of natural disasters, violence, poverty, and lots more, creating a global refugee crisis.
 This is the most significant number since world war II, and out of this number, 26 million are refugees who have fled to other countries.

 #3 - 40% of people displaced worldwide are children1

 #4 - Nearly 50% of refugees worldwide are under the age of 181

 The number of refugee children forced to leave home due to poverty, conflicts, domestic abuse, war, and violence is rising.
 Often displaced at a young age, refugee children can spend all their childhood years in exile from their own country.